-FIGURE 14 Vaughan Village with the spire of 'Our Lady Star of the Sea' church behind
+FIGURE 14 Vaughan Village with the spire of

 FIGURE 16 View to Vaughan Village from Upper Gap Park

 FIGURE 15 Spanish Mission-styled electricity substation

 FIGURE 17 Significant view to church spire from Commercial Precinct

 The precinct specific controls supplement the general controls for development in Section C3.5.
 If there is an inconsistency between the precinct controls and the general controls, the precinct controls take precedence.